heavyedge/heavyedge-landmarks/doc/source/index.rst

 ----------------------

 If you want to inspect the distribution of landmark positions across samples, you can apply scaling to the entire dataset.
-The following example shows a pipeline which scales a pre-shape, performs PCA and then inverse-transforms the result back to the original space.
+The following example shows a pipeline which scales pre-shapes, performs PCA and then inverse-transforms the result back to the original space.

 .. plot::
     :context: close-figs

-    >>> from heavyedge_landmarks import preshape
+    >>> from heavyedge_landmarks import preshape, preshape_dual
     >>> from sklearn.decomposition import PCA
     >>> from sklearn.preprocessing import StandardScaler
     >>> from sklearn.pipeline import Pipeline